onnx/models/vision/classification/mobilenet/README.md

 We used MXNet as framework with gluon APIs to perform validation.
 Use the notebook [imagenet_validation](../imagenet_validation.ipynb) to verify the accuracy of the model on the validation set.
 Make sure to specify the appropriate model name in the notebook.

 ## Quantization
-MobileNet v2-1.0-int8 is obtained by quantizing MobileNet v2-1.0-fp32 model.
+MobileNet v2-1.0-int8 and MobileNet v2-1.0-qdq are obtained by quantizing MobileNet v2-1.0-fp32 model.
 We use [Intel® Neural Compressor](https://github.com/intel/neural-compressor) with onnxruntime backend to perform quantization.
 View the [instructions](https://github.com/intel/neural-compressor/blob/master/examples/onnxrt/image_recognition/onnx_model_zoo/mobilenet/quantization/ptq/README.md) to understand how to use Intel® Neural Compressor for quantization.

 ### Environment
 onnx: 1.9.0